nissbran/identity-server-workshop/exercises/01-ApiAccess-ClientCredentials/README.md

 ## Exercise 1.4: Add authentication to the Admin api

 Now we need to do the same thing to the admin api.
 Use the same procedure as in the previous exercises.
-In the postman collection there is a predefined set of requests that uses the credentials:
+In the [Postman collection](../../postman/IdentityServer.postman_collection.json) there is a predefined set of requests that uses the credentials:

 ```HTTP
 POST /connect/token HTTP/1.1